noobiept-other/blog_example/readme.md

 We use the `slug` as a way to build the link to the category page (similar to what we're doing for the posts).

-Now lets add a category list.
-We want it to be visible in every page, so we need to add it in the `base.html` template.
+# Category Menu #

+It can also be nice to have a list of all the categories visible at all times, for example as a column in the right side of the page.
+To do that, we'll need to change the `base.html` template.

 ## blog/templates/blog/base.html ##